deanlie/ReopenAndRisk/README.md

   * Changed text on those four tabs
   * Corrected display for Total Deaths tab
   * Fixed display for newCasesTest and newDeathsTest test6

-  To Do:
-  * Does not go back to state distribution/trend plot if you have counties selected and then uncheck "select counties" checkbox.
-Need to get "choose county" into data file selection logic.
+  * Clears selected counties when you uncheck "select counties" checkbox, so you get the correct display (distribution of state statistics) afterwards